Input Output Redirection in Linux

 $ls $cat [an-existing-file] $cat [an-existing-file] 2> errorlog $cat errorlog $cat [non-existing file] $cat [non-existing file] 2> errorlog $cat errorlog

-In this exercise, first, we displayed the contents of an existing file by using the cat command.
-Later, we run the same command again after adding the '2> errorlog' to the command.
-When executing this command if any error occurs, the '2> errorlog' instructs the shell to redirect that error to the 'errorlog' file instead of displaying that error on the monitor screen.
+In this exercise, we first displayed the contents of an existing file using the cat command.
+Later, we rerun the same command after adding the '2> errorlog' to the command.
+When executing this command, if any error occurs, the '2> error log' instructs the shell to redirect that error to the 'errorlog' file instead of displaying it on the monitor screen.
 Since the input file exists, no error occurred.
 To verify this, we displayed the contents of the errorlog file.

-After this, we used the cat command to display the contents of a non-existing file.
-Since the file doesn't exist, the shell displayed the 'No such file or directory' error.
-Later, we executed the same command again by adding, the '2>errorlog' to the command.
-This time, since we instructed the shell to redirect errors in the 'errorlog' file, instead of displaying the error on the screen, the shell sent the error to the file 'errorlog'.
+After that, we used the cat command to display the contents of a non-existing file.
+Since the file does not exist, the shell displayed the 'No such file or directory' error.
+Later, we executed the same command after adding the '2>errorlog' to the command.
+This time, since we instructed the shell to redirect errors in the 'errorlog' file, instead of displaying them on the screen, the shell sent the error to the file 'errorlog'.
 To verify this, we displayed the contents of the errorlog file again.
 The errorlog file contains the error message.

 $cat nofile 2> errorlog $cat errorlog $cat nonexistingfile 2> errorlog $cat errorlog $cat unknownfile 2>> errorlog $cat errolog

-In this exercise, we used the cat command to display the contents of three files that do not exist.
-Since files do not exist, we got error each time.
+In this exercise, we used the cat command to display three files that do not exist.
+Since files do not exist, we got an error each time.
 We redirected errors to the errorlog file.
-To redirect errors, the first and second times we used the overwrite mode while in the third time we used the append mode.
+To redirect errors, we used the overwrite mode the first and second times, while in the third time, we used the append mode.

 The following image shows this exercise with the output.

-As you can see in the above image, when we used the overwrite mode, the contents of the existing file were overwritten but when used the append mode the contents of the existing file were appended.
+When we used the overwrite mode, the contents of the existing file were overwritten, but when we used the append mode, the contents of the existing file were appended.

 Redirecting two or all three data streams together

-If you want to redirect two or all three data streams together, you can do this by following the same way that you use to redirect one stream.
+If you want to redirect two or all three data streams together, you can do this by following the same method you use to redirect one stream.
 For example, the following command uses all three redirections together.

 $cat < testfile > outputfile 2> errorlog

-This command reads/copies input data from the testfile and pastes that data in the outputfile.
+This command reads input data from the testfile and saves that data in the outputfile.
 In this process, if any error occurs, it writes that error in the errorlog file.

 Sending errors to /dev/null

 The /dev/null device discards all input data streams.
-This device is commonly used to discard errors and unwanted messages that occur when a process, script, or command executes.
+This device is commonly used to discard errors and unwanted messages when executing a process, script, or command.
 For example, when you use the find command to search something globally, many "permission denied" errors might occur.
 Your genuine results may be lost in the clutter.
-To discard all errors, you can redirect STDERR to the /dev/null.
-Let's take an example to understand it practically.
+You can redirect STDERR to the /dev/null to discard all errors.

 Run the following commands and compare their outputs.